 Did you know that each year at least 600 polar bears are shot, killed, and eaten by hunters?
 That’s about 6,000 bears every ten years.
 Hold on.
 That’s 18,000 bears every thirty years!
-Out of a total population of about 22,000.
-Are people destroying the climate by flying to Canada, or are they getting out of their HumVees and shooting too many bears?
+Out of a total population of about 25,000.
+Are people destroying the polar bear population by flying around the world and melting the ice, or are they getting out of their HumVees and shooting too many bears?
 Check my math, please:

 How is this a CO2-driven tragedy of epic proportions?

 Finally, I will mention the film industry.
 In the old days, Hitler or the Russians were the arch nemesis.
 Now it’s mankind fouling his own nest.
 I can’t count the number of big-budget films where the premise is that Earth is toast and we have to find a way to survive by going to other planets, underground, out into the desert with lots of marauding scavengers, no water, too much water, no air, no shelter, climate-driven disease, climate-driven war, anarchy, etc. Even George Clooney’s Tomorrowland was based on the story of escaping a scorching earth.
 Interstellar was about “time running out” on earth and the search for a new home.
 Godzilla was about monsters curing the earth of the human environmental-destruction virus.
 And on and on.
 Climate apocalypse has replaced the Emperor in many of today’s films.